A 1981 New Zealand action thriller directed by David Hemmings.

 - Man of Wealth and Taste: Brown's first line is a complaint that the mook sent to greet him is too ugly.
 He spends half the movie with a martini glass in his hand, including when he's traveling down the river in a dinghy.
 The impracticality of Brown's luxury is spoofed when, after calmly threatening Barney at his deer farm, Brown climbs back in his expensive limo which then can't drive off as it's bogged down in the mud.

-- Meaningful Name: Brown introduces his henchmen as "Mr Broken Teeth, Mr Ruptured Spleen, and my right-hand man — Mr Rape Your Daughter With Assault Unless You Play Ball."
+- Names To Run Away From Very Fast: Brown introduces his henchmen as "Mr Broken Teeth, Mr Ruptured Spleen, and my right-hand man — Mr Rape Your Daughter With Assault Unless You Play Ball."

 - Newsreel: The film opens with an RKO newsreel about the Yankee Zephyr and its cargo; an aerial shot of the aircraft ends with smoke pouring from the engine as it vanishes into the clouds.

-- Save the Villain: Averted — Sally implores the others to do this as the Yankee Zephyr sinks, but Barney and Gilbert refuse.
+- Save the Villain: Averted — Sally implores the others to do this as the Yankee Zephyr sinks, but Barney and Gilbert Refuse to Rescue the Disliked.

 - Scenery Porn: The mountains and rivers of New Zealand, two decades before The Lord of the Rings.

 - Smooch of Victory: Barney and Sally are so ecstatic when they realise the plane is full of gold that they First Kiss.

 - Squick (In-Universe): Gilbert describes the eating habits of the crocodile in disgusting detail to everyone he meets.
 Later used as a combination We Need a Distraction / Pre Ass Kicking One Liner when Barney and Gilbert are confronted by armed mooks at a roadblock.